Where we grit

 Our annual winter maintenance plan and its priority levels are based upon government good practice guidance and the chosen roads are reviewed every year.

-Where possible, we will also grit around school entrances.
 We do not grit school playgrounds as this is the responsibility of the school.

 Depending on how bad the weather is, after the priority roads are gritted we will then treat many of Brent's heavily used public areas around town centres, transport hubs such as outside train and tube stations, police stations and outside Northwick Park Hospital.